alondmnt/parallel-comp/README.md

 ## extending to other job schedulers

 `paraschut` uses a generalized JobExecutor class for managing jobs. currently 3 JobExecutors are implemented: PBSJobExecutor, LocalJobExecutor, and FileJobExecutor.
-PBSJobExecutor, for example, is a simple wrapper for the `qsub`, `qstat`, and `qdel` commands in PBS. potentially, a wrapper for any other job scheduler can be added as a new class and given as an argument to `submit_jobs`, `get_queue`, and other relevant functions.
+PBSJobExecutor, for example, is a simple wrapper for the `qsub`, `qstat`, and `qdel` commands in PBS. potentially, a wrapper for any other job scheduler can be added as a new subclass and given as an argument to `submit_jobs`, `get_queue`, and other relevant functions.